How REMICADE® works

 Customized dosing based on body weight

-Before each infusion, your doctor will calculate the right amount of medication for you, based on your weight and the severity of your UC.
+Before each infusion, your doctor will calculate the right amount of medication for you, based on your weight.

 How should I receive REMICADE®?

-- Your doctor may decide to give you medicine before starting the REMICADE® infusion to prevent or lessen side effects
+- Your doctor may decide to give you medicine before starting the REMICADE® infusion to prevent or reduce side effects

 - Only a healthcare professional should prepare the medicine and administer it to you